prebid/prebid-server-java/docs/config-app.md

 - `adapters.<BIDDER_NAME>.usersync.support-cors` - flag signals if CORS supported by usersync.

 But feel free to add additional bidder's specific options.

+## Currency Conversion
+- `currency-convertion.enabled` - if equals to `true` the currency conversion service will be enabled to fetch updated rates and convert bid currencies.
+Also enables `/currency-rates` endpoint on admin port.
+- `currency-convertion.refresh-period-ms` - default refresh period for currency rates updates.
+- `currency-convertion.url` - the url for Prebid.org’s currency file.
+[More details](http://prebid.org/dev-docs/modules/currency.html)

 ## Metrics
 - `metrics.metricType` - set the type of metric counter for [Dropwizard Metrics](http://metrics.dropwizard.io).
 Can be `flushingCounter` (default), `counter` or `meter`.